-While many state agencies and institutions of higher education had adopted aspects of cloud computing prior to 2019, the pandemic forced those whose adoption lagged to quickly reshuffle their IT priorities.
+While many public sector institutions had adopted aspects of cloud computing prior to 2019, the pandemic forced those whose adoption lagged to quickly reshuffle their IT priorities.

 The need for flexible, scalable and accessible services was acutely felt by both mission and IT leaders, who hurriedly sought ways to enable remote or hybrid work solutions.
 This explains why, seemingly overnight, the maturity of an organization's cloud capabilities became the de facto indicator of its ability to keep operations and services running.